Maher1506/Java-connect-four-solver/README.md

 - Quick detection of winning conditions
 - Memory-efficient board state storage

+### Opening Book
+Using AI to generate a list of moves and there best response, I was able to generate a book of about 4-plies to help the game solve the opening sequences more faster.

+### Move Ordering
+The center columns are statistically proven to form more winning streaks.
+By exploring them first, the algorithm was able to prune more branches, leading to more efficiency in computation.

 ### Evaluation Function
 When the maximum search depth is reached or the game is not yet in a terminal state, a heuristic evaluation function scores the board.
 Factors considered include:
 - Potential lines of 4